Linux For Normies (from a normie's point of view)

 Linux is basically the GNU system which is why this philosophy is important to certain users.

-Long story short, only using software that is ethical to said filosophy, i.e software which only follows one function (e.g systemd, a service manager. does more than one function does not making it eligible) and overall free software that doesn't have a bloated code.
+TL;DR: Only using software that is ethical to said filosophy, i.e software which follows one function (e.g systemd, a service manager. does more than one function, which makes it ineligible).

 Unrelated to the philosophy, the linux community, composed mostly of programmers, is keen to using open source software and condemns closed source programs.